FacebookLinkedinYoutubeInstagram

 Posted: 2021 | Fall | Spring | Summer | Tree and Shrub Pruning

-ISA Certified ArboristsDuring Wisconsin winters, we love watching the snow attach to each individual branch on our trees.
-However, during these snowfalls, we sometimes notice the trees may have congested branches, low-hanging branches, or broken branches that are now stuck in the crown of the tree.
-In the arborist community, these act as indicators that pruning has become necessary for our safety and for the health of the tree.
+During Wisconsin winters, we love watching the snow attach to each individual branch on our trees.
+Taking a deeper look at these trees during these snowfalls, we may notice the trees have congested branches, low-hanging branches, or broken branches lodged in the crown of the tree.
+In the arborist community, these act as indicators that pruning is necessary for our safety and for the health of the tree.
+Read on to learn about the advantages of pruning trees.
+The ISA Certified Arborists at Wachtel Tree Science can determine the type of pruning your tree needs.

 The Different Types of Tree Pruning